-CellaVision is exposed to a number of risks, which may impact the Group's development to a greater or lesser extent.
-The risks are measured mainly in terms of the extent to which they affect CellaVision's ability to achieve goals set.
+CellaVision is exposed to various risks that could impact the Group's development to varying degrees.
+These risks are primarily evaluated based on their potential effect on CellaVision's ability to achieve its set goals.
 Several of the risks may have either a negative or a positive impact on the company.